RandomUx69/Port-Windows-11-Xiaomi-Pad-6/README.md

 ## Contributors
->6adp
+>6adp,
->me
+>me,
->Mu Silicium UEFI team, they really are awesome for making this project possible
+>Mu Silicium UEFI team, they really are awesome for making this project possible,
->cmz6996 (XDA)
+>cmz6996 (XDA).